Student Groups & Clubs

 Student Congress

 Mission: To direct student organizations and help establish an understanding between students and other branches of the JBS community.
-It creates an atmosphere and a forum for the open discussion of school problems.
-Congress helps define and implement the JBS philosophy and is the main student vehicle to initiate change within the school.
-Past activities include the Holiday Drive for the Hundred Neediest Cases, Dance Marathon, Movie Night, Commons Café and Field Day.
-All meetings are open to the student body.
-The Student Congress is comprised of the president of each class, Chief Justice of the Student Court, Student Body President and an appointed secretary.
+All meetings are open to the entire student body.
+The Student Congress is comprised of the president of each class, Chief Justice of the Student Court, Student Body President, and an appointed Chief of Staff.

 Student Court

 Mission: To hear cases arising from alleged violations of school rules.
-The Student Court is composed of ten students, including a chief justice, two seniors, one junior, one sophomore, one freshman, one eighth grader, two bailiffs and the court secretary.
-The Student Court offers the community unique opportunities for learning and developing fostered responsibility.
-The court meets every Friday morning to establish punishment for certain crimes, discuss and process more than 500 cases a year and demonstrate some sophisticated judgments and creative punishments.
+The Student Court is composed of 10 students, including a chief justice, two 12th graders, one 11th grader, one 10th grader, one 9th grader, one 8th grader, two bailiffs, and a court secretary.
+Throughout the school year, the court meets weekly to discuss and process more than 500 cases and demonstrate some sophisticated judgments and creative punishments.